ROBERT ELLIS

 Author's Note

 The Girl Buried in the Woods was inspired by a true story—the murder of Connie Evans on her fifteenth birthday in the suburbs outside Philadelphia.
 Her body was found in a shallow grave beneath a grove of pine trees on a country road about a mile from my home.
-A desolate road between empty fields of grass that I used to ride my bicycle on every day.
-I was only a boy at the time of the murder, only ten years old.
-It took me a year to get the courage to get off my bike and step underneath those pine trees for a look at her grave.
+I used to ride my bicycle on that road just about every day.
+At the time of the murder, I was only ten years old.
+It took me a year to muster the courage to get off my bike and step beneath those pine trees for a look at her grave.
 In my imagination, I can still see her hair strewn through the soil, just as it was described by the man who discovered her body with his dog.
-Connie Evans’s murder shook me to the bone and changed my life forever.

 Connie Evans Crime Scene 1964